 *Estimated

 Compared to the non-turbo petrol engines of the B2-segment SUVs, the Nexon turbo petrol has a better power and torque output.
-So, you can expect it to offer better drivability than non-turbo petrol engine SUVs.
-But the segment-best mileage figure stands around 20kmpl here as well.
+So, you can expect it to offer better drivability than non-turbo petrol engine SUVs. but its mileage is significantly lower than the Fronx/Taisor twins, which offer class-leading efficiency figures of almost 23kmpl with the automatic transmission.

 |